fraunhofer-isi/micat/doc/source/energy_mix/lambda_chi.md

+---
+title: Calculation of improvement action energy mix
+description: This page describes the equations necessary to calculate the energy mix of an improvement action starting from the (sub-)sectoral energy mix and a coefficient vector.
+---

+Calculation of improvement action energy mix
+===

 This module calculates the energy mix of each id_action_type based on the subsectoral energy mix.
 To do so, the following equation is necessary:

 $`\Delta E_{e, ss, a, y} = \lambda_{e, ss, a, y} \cdot \Delta E_{ss, a, y}`$